tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 7.1 Elements of a New Test (non-normative)

-Formally, the description of a test is complex.
+Formally, the description of a Test is complex.
 Informally, there are a few central elements that describe a test and what it does.
 First, a Test serves some purpose, it evaluates some way in which data are fit for some purpose, thus each Test starts from one or more `Use Cases`.
 Secondly, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
 Thirdly, a test has some specific purpose, described in simple language.
 Fourthly, this plain language description of the test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
 It is also important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` test).

-Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of ac:variantLiteral in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of ac:variantLiteral to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
+Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
 Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the tests in pre-amendment, amendment, and post-amendment phases)

 ### 7.2 Proposing to add a Test to the BDQ Standard (non-normative)